Who are the main Spanish Banks and are they still offering Spanish Mortgages

 BBK has taken over Caja Sur and Kuxta and is in the process of merging the new network.
 Focused almost entirely on their own properties they will provide Spanish loans for up to 70%.
 For independent properties this loan to value will drop to 65% and in many instances no approval will be given unless Bank stock is being bought.

 The Sabadell Group is the 4th largest Bank in Spain and has taken over a number of other Spanish Banks including CAM.
 They are one of only two banks who continue to offer up to 70% as standard.
 Sabadell, mainly through its Sol Bank network is actively continuing to offer non residents Spanish Mortgages and its buying of Lloyds in Spain would seem to confirm their ongoing desire to supply the nonresident market.
 Product terms are competitive and they have a premier product for higher purchase price properties that is the best on the market.
 Life cover is compulsory for all applicants unless they live outside the EU.

-Bankinter offers nonresident mortgages in Spain up to 60% loan to value for UK applicants and up to 70% for Northern European applicants and by exception for UK applicants.
+Bankinter offers nonresident mortgages in Spain up to 60% loan to value for UK applicants as standard and up to 70% for Northern European applicants and by exception for UK applicants.
 Sitting mid pack in terms of product and rates they are neither leading edge nor excessively uncompetitive in comparison to other Spanish Banks.
 Bankinter does not have the same issues as many banks in terms of defaults due to more diligent lending undertaken during the boom.
 Bankinter continue to actively offer mortgages in Spain.

 Probably the best known Spanish Bank after Santander, Bankia is an amalgamation of a number of Banks forced together by the Spanish Government.
 Bankia are not actively offering mortgages at the present time as they try desperately to reduce their overall exposure.
 Bankia may offer a mortgage if an applicant is buying one of the properties they own but this is the only circumstance under which Bankia is actively lending.